IanFinlayson/exploring-cs/chapter02.md

     commands interactively.
 -   Comments are lines starting with a \# and are little notes that are put into programs.
+-   The `print` command is used to print things to the screen.
+You can pass multiple things to `print`, and it will print them one after the other.
+-   The `input` command is used to get input from the user.
+Input should normally be stored into a variable.
+-   Variables are used to keep track of information in a program.
+They are given a name of your choosing and can be referred to later.
 :::
 :::